fujita-y/digamma/README.md

-This repo is no longer maintained.
-All findings and results have been merged into [Ypsilon](https://github.com/fujita-y/ypsilon), the ancestor and successor of Digamma.
-Thank you!
+Digamma is an experimental implementation of Scheme.
+All findings and results will be merged into [Ypsilon](https://github.com/fujita-y/ypsilon), the ancestor and successor of Digamma.